yp/yp/README.md

 🔎 Do you want more details?
 Check my [CV](https://algolab.files.wordpress.com/2020/05/pirola-yuri-cv-en.pdf)!

-📫 How to reach me ?
+📫 How to reach me?
 Dropping me an e-mail (yuri.pirola@unimib.it) is the easiest and fastest way.